troeger/opensubmit/docs/backend_use.rst

     :linenos:

 - Line 1: GCC specifies the compiler, which ist to be used for compiling the submitted C-file.
-- Line 3-10: The variable `test_cases` consists of the different test cases.
+- Line 3-10: The variable `test_cases` consists of the lists of inputs and the corresponding expected outputs.
 - Line 13: The C-file can be compiled directly by using `job.run_compiler`.
 You can specify the used compiler as well as the names of the input and output files.
 - Line 14: The for-loop is used for traversing the `test_cases`-list.
 It consists of tuples which are composed of the arguments and the expected output.
 - Line 15: The arguments can be handed over to the program through the second parameter of the `job.run_program` method.
 The former method returns the exit_code as well as the output of the program.